TimurYuTA/MyFirstWebPage/README.md

 ## Description

-A simple page put together using HTML and CSS.
+A simple page put together using HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).
-Page shows what HyperText Markup Language and Cascading Style Sheets are.
+Page shows what HTML and CSS are, what they are for, and how to link them together.

 ## Functionality